openssl/openssl/doc/designs/quic-design/quic-fc.md

 frame, with the integer value contained in that frame (or when we receive the `initial_max_data` transport parameter).

-The On TX Window Updated event expresses the the CWM (that is, the cumulative number of controlled bytes we are allowed to send since the start of the connection), thus it is monotonic and may never regress.
+The On TX Window Updated event expresses the CWM (that is, the cumulative number of controlled bytes we are allowed to send since the start of the connection), thus it is monotonic and may never regress.
 If an On TX Window Update event is passed to the state machine with a value lower than that passed